nextflow-io/nextflow/docs/process.md

 :::{warning} *Experimental: may change in a future release.*
 :::

 The `batch` directive allows you to execute tasks in batches.
-A *task batch* is a collection of tasks (with the same resource requirements) that runs each task sequentially on the same node.
-For processes that generate many short-running tasks, task grouping can greatly reduce the overhead of setting up and tearing down VMs (in the cloud) or waiting in a scheduler queue (for grid executors).
+A *task batch* is a collection of tasks (with the same resource requirements) that runs each task on the same node.
+For processes that generate many short-running tasks, task batching can greatly reduce the overhead of setting up and tearing down VMs (in the cloud) or waiting in a scheduler queue (for grid executors).

 It should be specified with a given batch size.
 For example: